OliverCadman/dept_ci_ms4/README.md

 1. All privileges provided by Tier One Membership.
 2. To have access to a job listing, so I can find jobs that are in my area.
 3. To be able to filter jobs by location or type (live performance, session work etc) so I can more granularly search for a suitable job.
-4. To be listed at the top of searches when a potential client is searching for a dep, so I can have a better chance of getting the work.
+4. To be listed at the top of searches when a potential client/musician is searching for a dep, so I can have a better chance of getting the work.

+### User Stories Summary

+Taking all of the user stories into account, the ne

+#### User Needs

+* To be able to navigate the site intuitively and with ease.
+* To be able to register, log in, and log out.
+* To be able to subscribe to a Tier 1 or Tier 2 subscription.
+* To be able to upgrade from a Tier 1 to a Tier 2 subscription.
+* To be able to find other musicians to dep a gig to.
+* To be able to display a calendar of days where I am available/unvailable.
+* To be able to find listed jobs.
+* To hear samples of a potential dep's music.
+* To be able to message a potential dep with a job offer.
+* To be able to receive a message from a contacted dep, to receive confirmation or refusal of a request.
+* To be able to send details of a job to a confirmed dep.
+* To be notified whenever I receive a message from another user of the website.
+* To be able to send/receive payments through the website.

+#### Project Objectives

+* To allow all users of the website to navigate the website with minimum cognitive overload.
+* To allow musicians to dep out their gigs with ease.
+* To offer clients a stress-free way to find a dep musician to provide their services.
+* To provide an end-to-end searching, messaging and booking service for all users.
+* To paywall features between Tier One/Tier Two users.
+* To provide incentives for Tier One users to upgrade to Tier Two.